veganpolice/healthcal/README.md

 - Powered by [Perplexity AI](https://perplexity.ai) for intelligent document analysis
 - Built with [Supabase](https://supabase.com) for backend services
 - Deployed on [Netlify](https://netlify.com)

+## 🔧 Troubleshooting

+### AI Analysis Not Working
+1. Check that `VITE_PERPLEXITY_API_KEY` is set in your environment
+2. Verify your API key is valid at [Perplexity Settings](https://www.perplexity.ai/settings/api)
+3. Check browser console for error messages
+4. Try the demo mode to test the interface

+### File Upload Issues
+1. Ensure file is under 10MB
+2. Use supported formats: PDF, JPG, PNG
+3. Check browser console for validation errors

+### Database Connection Issues
+1. Verify Supabase credentials in `.env`
+2. Check Supabase project status
+3. App will work in local mode without database